 Not all pedestrians can take these steps right away, especially at the scene of the pedestrian accident.
 Anyone who knows the injured pedestrian should complete these steps on his or her behalf, as having this information will make it easier to pursue a personal injury claim, if necessary.

 Pedestrian accidents can alter someone's life.
 Some injuries will never fully heal, and victims may need to spend substantial time in the hospital to recover, creating medical bills and resulting in lost wages.
-If you or a loved one has been involved in a pedestrian accident, having an attorney on your side can help you receive proper compensation.
+If you or a loved one has been involved in a pedestrian accident, having a lawyer on your side can help you receive proper compensation.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.